-North Korean defectors based in South Korea flew propaganda leaflets across the border Friday to denounce the North's third-generation political succession, drawing the ire of locals wary of possible retaliation.
+North Korean defectors in South Korea flew propaganda leaflets across the border Friday to denounce the North's third-generation political succession, drawing the ire of locals wary of possible retaliation.

-A group of about 10 defectors and activists used large helium-filled balloons to send what they said were about 200,000 leaflets and 1,000 U.S. dollar bills from a site near the heavily fortified border.
+A group of about 10 defectors and activists used large helium-filled balloons to send what they said were about 200,000 leaflets and 1,000 U.S. dollar bills from near the heavily fortified border.
 Another group of South Korean activists sent more balloons with leaflets.

 South Korean citizens sympathetic to the North and residents of the border city of Paju tried to stop the leafletting, blocking a road with a large truck.
 Scuffles erupted as the activists prepared to float the balloons.

 Paju residents say business is being negatively affected as visitor numbers fall because of North Korea's threats to retaliate over the leafletting.